This post contains affiliate links. See my disclosure policy here.

 Spiced Maple Manhattan

-The Spiced Maple Manhattan, created by Isabelle Boucher of Crumb, puts an autumn twist on the classic rye, sweet vermouth, and bitters cocktail by including a touch of spiced maple syrup, which adds a nice seasonal warmth and depth.
+The Spiced Maple Manhattan puts an autumn twist on the classic rye, sweet vermouth, and bitters cocktail by including a touch of spiced maple syrup, adding a delightful seasonal warmth and depth to the iconic template.

 Ingredients